-But, has it ever crossed your mind that while Qi Men has widely been regarded as a sophisticated art of war system to maintain and uphold peace and prosperity, it actually has a little-known dark side of having the ability to ruin one’s life?
+But, has it ever crossed your mind that while Qi Men has widely been regarded as a sophisticated Art of War (view video) system to maintain and uphold peace and prosperity, it actually has a little-known dark side of having the ability to ruin one’s life?

 Yes, you didn’t read wrongly.
 Qi Men Dun Jia can be a double-edged sword.
 It can heal – and kill too.
 Hence, I always make it a point during the start of my Qi Men class to stress to my participants to use this divine knowledge wisely and ethically.

 “Do Not Ever be Seduced by the Dark Force.”

 First, let me sum up the use of Qi Men Dun Jia in the next few sentences.
 Qi refers to the 3 auspicious stems namely, Yi wood, Bing fire and Ding fire.
 Men means door and it actually talks about the 8 Doors (or the 8 main directions in a compass) with Open, Rest and Grow doors being the top 3 auspicious doors.
 So, in any hour, if an auspicious stem co-exists with an auspicious door in a specific direction (or palace in a Qi Men chart), technically we say that the Qi Men have arrived.
 We will therefore use this auspicious direction to “attack-our-enemy”.
 This was how Zhu Ge Liang in Red Cliff did to win the battle against Cao Cao.